 - 1 Open Parallels Desktop (in the Applications folder) and choose File > New. - 2 If you have a Windows installation disc, insert it into the DVD drive.
 If you have a USB storage with Windows, connect the storage to the Mac. - 3 Click Install Windows or another OS from a DVD or image file. - 4 Parallels Desktop scans for and lists installable operating systems.
-If you see the version of Windows you want to install, select it, click Continue and go to step 6. - 5 If the Windows installation source didn't show up automatically in Step 4, click ChooseManually to browse for it manually.
+If you see the version of Windows you want to install, select it and do one of the following: - If you want Parallels Desktop to install Windows automatically, click Continue and go to step 6. - If you want to install Windows manually, select Install operating system manually in the left bottom corner of the window, click Continue and go to step 7.

+- 5 If the Windows installation source didn't show up automatically in Step 4, click Choose Manually to browse for it manually.
 You can browse from the following sources: - DVD: If you have a Windows DVD, insert it into the DVD drive.
 Once Windows is detected, click Continue.
-If your Mac doesn't have a DVD drive, you can use an Apple SuperDrive, another Mac's DVD drive via Remote Disc, or make an image from the disc.

-- Image File: If you have a Windows image file, click Image File and drag the image to the Parallels Wizard window.
+If your Mac doesn't have a DVD drive, you can use an Apple SuperDrive, another Mac's DVD drive via Remote Disc, or make an image from the disc. - Image File: If you have a Windows image file, click Image File and drag the image to the Parallels Installation Assistant window.
 Once Windows is detected, click Continue. - USB Drive: If you have a bootable USB installer with Windows, click USB Drive and connect the drive to the Mac.
 Once Windows is detected, click Continue.